Payoff scaling shapes cooperation in LLM agents across languages: Introduction

-Evaluating strategic behavior at the level required for governance and alignment therefore demands methods that go beyond surface-level outputs.
-Drawing on behavioral and evolutionary game theory, we conceptualize behavioral intention as an agentâ€™s \emph{strategy}: a decision rule mapping interaction histories to subsequent actions~\cite{han2011role,diStefanoIntention2023,Han2012ALIFEjournal,fujimoto2019functional}.
-Classical canonical strategies in repeated games, such as Always Cooperate (ALLC), Always Defect (ALLD), Tit-for-Tat (TFT), and Win-Stayâ€“Lose-Shift (WSLS)~\cite{Axelrod1980Effective,sigmund:2010bo}, provide an interpretable vocabulary for such intentions.
-Prior work has shown that these strategies can be inferred from noisy behavioral trajectories using supervised learning~\cite{han2011role,diStefanoIntention2023}, and extended using probabilistic models to capture mixed or stochastic behavior~\cite{inferenceStrategies}.
+Evaluating strategic behaviour at the level required for governance and alignment therefore demands methods that go beyond surface-level outputs.
+Drawing on behavioural and evolutionary game theory \cite{sigmund:2010bo}, we conceptualise behavioural intention as an agent's \emph{strategy}: a decision rule mapping interaction histories to subsequent actions~\cite{han2011role,diStefanoIntention2023,Han2012ALIFEjournal,fujimoto2019functional}.
+Classical canonical strategies in repeated games, such as Always Cooperate (ALLC), Always Defect (ALLD), Tit-for-Tat (TFT), and Win-Stay--Lose-Shift (WSLS)~\cite{Axelrod1980Effective,sigmund:2010bo}, provide an interpretable vocabulary for such intentions.
+Prior work has shown that these strategies can be inferred from noisy behavioural trajectories using supervised learning~\cite{han2011role,diStefanoIntention2023}, and extended using probabilistic models to capture mixed or stochastic behaviour~\cite{inferenceStrategies}.

-In parallel, recent studies highlight that LLM behavior is not invariant across languages \cite{buscemi2025fairgame}.
+In parallel, recent studies highlight that LLM behaviour is not invariant across languages~\cite{buscemi2025fairgame}.
 Strategic reasoning, risk sensitivity, and cooperation patterns have been shown to depend on linguistic framing, sometimes with effects comparable in magnitude to architectural differences~\cite{loreheydari2024strategic,buscemi2025llms}.
-This raises the question of whether behavioral intentions (or strategies used by LLM agents) inferred from gameplay are themselves language-dependent, and whether such dependencies introduce systematic biases in multi-agent settings.
+This raises the question of whether behavioural intentions (or strategies used by LLM agents) inferred from gameplay are themselves language-dependent, and whether such dependencies introduce systematic biases in multi-agent settings.